-- A business act or practice is "unfair" under the UCL if it offends an established public policy or is immoral, unethical, oppressive, unscrupulous or substantially injurious to consumers, and that unfairness is determined by weighing the reasons, justifications and motives of the practice against the gravity of the harm to the alleged victims. - 62.
-Defendant's actions constitute "unfair" business practices because, as alleged above, Defendant engaged in misleading and deceptive price comparison advertising that represented false reference prices and corresponding deeply discounted phantom "sale" prices.
-Defendant's acts and practices offended an established public policy of transparency in pricing, and constituted immoral, unethical, oppressive, and unscrupulous activities that are substantially injurious to consumers. - 63.
-The harm to Plaintiff and members of the Class outweighs the utility of Defendant's practices because Defendant's practice of advertising false discounts provides no utility and only harms consumers.
+59. A business act or practice is "unfair" under the UCL if it offends an established public policy or is immoral, unethical, oppressive, unscrupulous or substantially injurious to consumers, and that unfairness is determined by weighing the reasons, justifications and motives of the practice against the gravity of the harm to the alleged victims.

+60. Defendant's actions constitute "unfair" business practices because, as alleged above, Defendant engaged in misleading and deceptive price comparison advertising that represented false reference prices and corresponding deeply discounted phantom "sale" prices.
+Defendant's acts and practices offended an established public policy of transparency in pricing, and constituted immoral, unethical, oppressive, and unscrupulous activities that are substantially injurious to consumers.

+61. The harm to Plaintiff and Class members outweighs the utility of Defendant's practices because Defendant's practice of advertising false discounts provides no utility.
 There were reasonably available alternatives to further Defendant's legitimate business interests other than the misleading and deceptive conduct described herein.